A Guide to Property Agent Commission

 When considering the prospect of saving on property agent commission, it may be advisable to reassess this decision.
 The acquisition or sale of the property represents a significant financial undertaking in one’s lifetime, necessitating a comprehensive understanding of a slew of laws and regulations.

 Moreover, property agents possess valuable knowledge and experience in negotiation tactics, enabling them to effectively engage with opposing agents.
 In contrast, individuals lacking familiarity with the market and relevant regulations may encounter difficulties.
+Also, they may not be familiar using property portals such as the new HDB Resale Flat Listing Service.

 This could result in protracted and convoluted transactions at best, and costly legal complications and financial losses at worst.

-Consequently, it is crucial to thoroughly evaluate the commission fees and services provided by various property agents before making a decision to engage one or multiple agents (Note: Contrary to popular beliefs, having multiple agents to market a property may not be the most effective.
-In fact, it can complicate matters as different agents may market the property differently, which could affect the potential selling price of the property.
-Please WhatsApp me to find out more.
+Hence, it is crucial to thoroughly evaluate the commission fees and services provided by various property agents before making a decision to engage one or multiple agents (Note: Contrary to popular beliefs, having multiple agents to market a property may not be the most effective.

 Hence, it may be prudent to sign an Exclusive Rights agreement with the agent, which is a legally binding arrangement granting sole representation in marketing and selling the property.
 Such an exclusive right usually last three months, and can be extended, upon agreement between both parties.